ScilifelabDataCentre/OrderPortal/README.md

 - Field description
 - Value options, if relevant
 - Hierarchy and order, including conditional visibility
-- Visibility to the user
+- Visibility to the user; some fields may be visible only to the staff

 When an order is created, its fields definitions are copied from the current set.
 Thus, an order is always self-contained.
+Once an order has been created, its fields and selected options are effectively frozen, and remain fixed even if the current fields are updated.

 The set of fields defined for the site may change, but the structure of the order stays the same.
 This allows any change of the current set of fields, while maintaining the integrity of old orders.
 The disadvantage is that it makes it hard to update old orders with any new fields.

 A field may be conditional, meaning that it is displayed only of some other field has been assigned a specific value.
 This is necessary for